Dicast3/KanaWidget/README.md

 |-----------|-----------|
 | ![Widget on](KanaWidgetON.PNG) | ![Widget off](KanaWidgetOFF.PNG) |

-# General Info
+# Info & Features
-- Large widget is ugly (i'll not fix it soon)
+- This widget is meant to be used solely on lock screen
-- Cool catgirl pics
+- You can choose which groups to keep active
 - Lightweight (tested on Iphone 8)
-- Image refresh every hour by default
+- refresh every minute(ish) by default
-- click on the photo to open it in the browser, click on the author to open his profile (exclusive to the medium widget)
+- click on the character to open it in the browser

 # How to install
 ### Manual installation